wp-plugins/w4-post-list/readme.txt

 * Enabled multi-lingual functionality (Vs-1.2.7).
 = 1.3 =
 * Show list also on inside post content, page content (Vs-1.2.7).
+= 1.3.1 =
+* Changed parameter to easily understand options.
+Please deactive and reactive plugin after update if you face any problem.
+* Added template tag to show a specific post list at any place of your theme.

 == Upgrade Notice ==